In this post, you will see a round-up of scarf knitting patterns.

-One of the best projects any knitter can make in the fall – is to make a scarf with one of these scarf knitting patterns.
+One of the best projects any knitter can make in the fall is a cosy knitted scarf.

 I have been feeling the change in the weather over the last few days and now that fall is here I am looking forward to spending more time knitting.

 While searching for new series to watch on Netflix, as many have been starting recently, I have also been searching for new patterns to share with you.

 How To Knit A Bulky Scarf

 If you want to make a bulky or super bulky scarf then take a look at these free patterns below, which include both infinity scarf patterns and cowl patterns.

 - The Elisavet Cowl